tproffen/ORNLNeutronTrailer/README.md

 ## Internet version

-If Internet is available, the demo can simple we run by visiting [https://tproffen.github.io/ORNLNeutronTrailer/DiffractionCamera.html]
-(https://tproffen.github.io/ORNLNeutronTrailer/DiffractionCamera.html).
-The recommended browser is [https://www.google.com/chrome/browser/desktop/index.html]
+If Internet is available, the demo can simple we run by visiting [this page] (https://tproffen.github.io/ORNLNeutronTrailer/DiffractionCamera.html).
+The recommended browser is [Google Chrome] (https://www.google.com/chrome/browser/desktop/index.html).
-(Chrome).
 Press `F11` for full screen mode.

 ## Local Installation